Retiring This Year?

 Here’s Your To-Do Checklist

 - Contact your local Association to see if your district has a retirement notification deadline.
 In some cases, severance payouts are linked to informing your district by a certain date.
 If you announce your retirement from WHPS in September, there are no expectations for official TEVAL!
 If your retirement date is June 30th of the current school year, the sooner you let HR know, the better.
-If you plan to retire mid-year, there is a 60-day notice clause in our contract.
+If you plan to retire mid-year or over the summer, there is a 60-day notice clause in our contract.

 - If you and/or your spouse will be enrolling in Medicare upon retirement, you must submit the STRB’s insurance application to STRB at least 6-8 weeks prior to the effective start date, which is usually July 1 or September 1, depending on your district’s policy.
 You can obtain a copy of the STRB’s insurance application from the STRB website.

-- Make a copy of the application before you send it and mail the original via return receipt requested so you have proof that it was received by the STRB.
+- Make a copy of the application before you send it and mail the original via certified mail with a return receipt requested so you have proof that it was received by the STRB.

 - Touch base with your local Social Security office.
 Even if you are not yet eligible for Social Security benefits or Medicare, your local office can help you understand your specific timeframe for filing for these benefits in the future.